Soypete/Production-Go-Examples/ex-3-memory-sketch/README.md

 Run pprof and see what insights are available to you.

 ### Step 1:
 add pprof server to your worker-pool app.
-First add the pprof driver? to your app.
+First add the pprof driver to your app.

 ```go
 import _ "net/http/pprof"